Volunteer on this one-of-a-kind Lemur Research Project in Madagascar and help protect lemur species on the brink of extinction.

 Below is an example of a two-week itinerary.
 Please note, some activities may be subject to change depending on the needs of the project.

-Three meals a day are provided, with vegetarian options available, all prepared by a local cook.
-You'll get a taste of authentic Malagasy cuisine throughout your stay, along with a few Western dishes.
+Three meals a day are provided and prepared by a local cook, so you'll get a taste of authentic Malagasy cuisine throughout your stay.
+Along with a few Western dishes for some home comforts, too!
 Expect hearty, home-cooked food made with fresh, local ingredients, perfect fuel for your days in the forest.
-Drinking water, coffee and tea are readily available on-site, and a small selection of snacks and alcoholic drinks are available to purchase at the field station.
+Vegetarian, vegan and other dietary requirements can be catered for, just let the travel team know of any before you leave.
+Drinking water, coffee, and tea are readily available on-site, and a small selection of snacks and alcoholic drinks is available to purchase at the field station.
 You're also welcome to bring along any favourite snacks or beverages for between meals.

 The project runs from May to October, coinciding with the dry season, which is generally considered the best time to visit Madagascar.
 During this period, you’ll enjoy less rainfall and more sunshine, with temperatures ranging from highs of 19°C to 25°C (66°F - 77°F) and lows of 10°C to 15°C (50°F - 59°F).

 You will need to book a flight that arrives at Antananarivo Ivato International Airport (TNR) on your project start date.
-A project representative will meet you in the arrivals hall before you take a private transfer to a nearby hotel for the night.
-We recommend booking flights that do not arrive too late in the evening so that you can attend the welcome dinner with your fellow volunteers.
+Upon arrival, you'll take a private transfer to a nearby hotel for the night.
+We recommend booking flights that arrive by 5pm so that you can attend the welcome dinner with your fellow volunteers.

 On the final day of the project, you will be transferred back to Antananarivo, roughly a 3.5-hour drive.
-You should book a late afternoon or evening flight that departs after 3pm to ensure you have enough time.
+Your flight must depart after 2:45pm to ensure you have enough time to get to the airport and check in.
 Alternatively, you can book a night in a hotel and fly the next day if there are better flight options, but this will be at an additional cost.
 We can recommend hotels that provide airport transfers.

 For longer stays of up to 60 days, a tourist visa is required.
 Except for citizens of Burundi and Palestine, all foreign nationals can obtain a tourist visa on arrival at the airport.
 An administration fee must still be paid, which is €35 for a 30-day visa and €40 for a 60-day visa.
 Additionally, your passport must be valid for at least six months beyond your entry date and contain at least two blank pages.